-We don't have a code of ethics but we have a code of discipline disseminated to all employees.
+While a Code of Ethics is not formally in place, the company has a code of discipline disseminated to all employees.

 3) Discuss how the company implements and monitors compliance with the code of ethics or conduct.

 Section 17 of the Manual on Corporate Governance states: